Fraud Blocker

 Vacations in the Galapagos Islands

-Health concerns to check before your vacation in the Galapagos Islands
+Health and Safety in the Galapagos Islands

-Prescription medicine
+Prescription Medicine

-Remember that you should bring all prescription medicine you, or your family could need.
-Even though there are pharmacies on the islands, they don’t usually take foreign prescriptions.
-Therefore, bring extra medicine in case of emergency or delays on your trip.
+It’s essential to bring all the prescription medications you and your family might need.
+While there are pharmacies on the islands, they may not always accept foreign prescriptions.
+Therefore, it’s a good idea to bring extra medicine in case of emergencies or unforeseen delays during your trip.

-Seasickness medicine
+Seasickness Medicine

-Other recommendations
+Other Recommendations

 Cruise in the Galapagos Islands